-Sandra Deane is an experienced board member, tribunal member and an independent consultant in the energy and legal sectors with extensive private and public sector experience.
+Sandra Deane is an experienced board member and tribunal member with extensive private and public sector experience.
 She brings experience from senior positions (including as CEO) in the corporate (publicly listed, large private and government-owned corporations) and professional (legal) sectors.
-Sandra was admitted as a solicitor in 1988 and has more than 20 years’ experience in legal practice in corporate and private practice and tribunal roles.
+Sandra was admitted as a solicitor in 1988 and has more than 25 years’ experience in legal practice in corporate and private practice and tribunal roles.
 She also has more than 15 years’ experience in the energy sector.
 She brings professional expertise in contract management and negotiation, dispute resolution and compliance.
-She is currently on the Board of Stadiums Queensland and is a sessional member of the Queensland Civil and Administrative Tribunal.
+She is currently an external Audit and Compliance Committee Member of the Local Government Association of Queensland Limited and is a part-time member of the Queensland Civil and Administrative Tribunal.

 Board member since July 2008

 Allan Welsh has led major projects in the public and private sectors for the past 20 years, with extensive experience in managing capital infrastructure, information and business system projects and events.
 In 2008 he received a Public Service Medal in the Queen’s Birthday Honours and was awarded two Australia Day medals for capital works programming and arts infrastructure management in Queensland.

 Cairns-based lawyer Spencer Browne has been appointed to the Legal Aid Queensland board, bringing with him a wealth of experience from private practice and the not-for-profit sector.